 echo()/noecho() Both functions take no argument and return an int value.
-The former 000000/10000000 enables displaying on the screen characters typed on the keyboard, the latter has the reverse effect. keypad() The function enables support for additional keys on the keyboard, like arrow keys and function keys.
-It returns an int value and takes two arguments - a pointer to the WINDOW structure (explained latter) and a bool value, that switches the support on/off. halfdelay() The function enables a keyboard handling mode in which each typed - character is available to the program immediately.
-Moreover, the func- tion takes as an argument a timeout value of the int type.
-It is the time expressed in tenths of a second when the keyboard reading func- tions are waiting for a user to press a key.
+The former enables displaying on the screen characters typed on the keyboard, the latter has the reverse effect. keypad() The function enables support for additional keys on the keyboard like arrow keys and function keys.
+It returns an int value and takes two arguments - a pointer to the window structure (ex- plained latter) and a bool value, that switches the support on/off. halfdelay() The function enables a keyboard handling mode in which each typed character is available to the program immediately.
+More- over, the function takes as an argument a timeout value of the int type.
+It is the time expressed in tenths of a second when the keyboard reading functions are waiting for a user to press a key.
 The function returns an int value. curs_set() The function sets the size and shape of the cursor.
 It takes an int value as an argument.
 If it is 0 then the cursor will be invisible.
-If 1 the argument is 1 then the cursor will be of the size of the underscore character.
-Finally, if the argument is 2 then the cursor will be a block 1 occupying a single character place on the screen.
-L occupying a single character place on the screen.
+If the argument is 1 then the cursor will be of the size of the underscore character.
+Finally, if the argument is 2 then the cursor will be a block occupying a single character place on the screen.

-All functions from the table return values expressed by two constants: \mbox{ok} and \mbox{erres} .
+All functions from the table return values expressed by two constants: OK and ERR.
 The former indicates that the function has successfully completed its task, the latter that an exception has occurred.